 route, a moderate challenge for most climbers, once the approach to the peak has been done.
 There is also the harder Pegasus (5.10+)

 route on the east side if you're looking for a bigger challenge.

 Virtually every climber will tell you that the crux of any climb on Mount Hayden is the approach.
 Getting down the loose and rocky slopes to the climbs is a struggle to say the least.
 There is a detailed description on this approach included in the comment area for the South Face

 route on Hayden.

 The peak is accessed via Point Imperial (8800 feet) off the North Rim of the Grand Canyon.
 You can reach Point Imperial by driving south from Jacob Lake until you reach Fuller Canyon Road/Cape Royal Road (approximately 3 miles north of the north rim lodge), the road forks at about 5 miles.
 Take the left fork about 3 miles to Point Imperial.
 From the lookout, you can't miss Mount Hayden.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount Hayden:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Hayden: